akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Dry those, girl," the nurse muttered, her voice dropping to a gravelly whisper.
 "Salt water won't fatten a bird, and it won't soften a King's heart."

-She looked Beatrice square in the eye, her expression hard as flint.
+She looked Beatrice squarely in the eye, her expression hard as flint.
 "Only the King or God Himself can save your goose now.
 Go home, Beatrice.
 There is nothing more for you here."

 Beatrice stumbled away, the nurse's words ringing like a death knell.
 She walked without seeing, her feet finding the path by memory alone.
 By the time she reached the quiet copse of alders near the stream, her legs gave out.